 Audit outcomes were discussed at provider level in the safety quality and leadership forum.
-Centre leaders and lead radiographers were able to attend this meeting if work commitments allowed.
+Centre leaders and lead radiographers attended this meeting.
 Staff told us if the service failed an audit, an action plan would be developed to monitor that improvement was occurring.

-The service offered all eligible patients' rectal spacers to reduce both acute and long term toxicity from prostate radiotherapy.
+The service offered all eligible patients' rectal spacers to reduce both acute and long-term toxicity from prostate radiotherapy.